Skip to content

 Looking for the best infrared camera for home inspection?
 Read on.

-Infrared cameras are indispensible tools for home inspection.
-They are quick way to find everything from drafts around windows and doors to gaps in insulation that are hidden inside a wall.
+Infrared cameras for home inspections are indispensable tools when it comes to detecting problems behind walls, under floors, and throughout a home’s structure.
+A home inspection infrared scan is a quick way to find everything from drafts around windows and doors to gaps in insulation that are hidden inside a wall.
 You can identify if your foundation is lacking insulation or if you are losing lots of heat through your attic door or fireplace.
 These fixable problems may be costing you an average of $200 to $400 per year according to the U.S. Department of Energy.
-Getting an infrared camera to quickly identify where energy leaks are happening as well as verify that any work done is fixing the problem will quickly save you money.
+Getting an infrared camera for home inspection to quickly identify where energy leaks are happening as well as verify that any work done is fixing the problem will quickly save you money.

 What is an infrared camera?